vparizot/vparizot.github.io/_pages/lab5.md

 I used TIM2 to act as a delay timer to slow down the printing rate.
 I counted at a 1ms time base, or a frequency of 1 kHz.
 To abide by the requirement, "Design measures and displays speed of motor in units of m/s with an update rate of at least 1 Hz," the delay cannot exceed 1000ms.

-For more information on timers, see [Lab 4](https://vparizot.github.io/hmc-e155-portfolio/labs/lab4/lab4.html).
+For more information on timers, see [my proejct on Digital Audio](/timersProject/).

 ### Calculating Speed and Direction